openshift-labs/lab-couchbase-operator/workshop/content/exercises/03-exposing-console.md

 ![Network Route](console-routes.png)

-Go ahead and click the route to open up the Couchbase web console in a new browser tab.
+Go ahead and click on the route under the *Location* column in the web console to open up the Couchbase web console in a new browser tab.